- How to Participate

 - When will the donated games ship to libraries?

-The games will ship in October.
+The games from our official sponsors will ship in October.
 We'll post on the blog and send an email to registrants when the board games begin shipping.

 - What sort of gaming stations do we need in order to participate in the tournaments?
 Are they just on computers?